abhishek-kumar-code/Redfish_Public/Specification.md

 An example of a valid type namespace might be "ComputerSystem.v1_0_0", and an example of a corresponding Type URI would be "#ComputerSystem.v1_0_0.ComputerSystem".

-#### Type identifiers in JSON schema
+#### Type identifiers in JSON Schema

-In JSON schema definitions for Redfish schema, the JSON schema-defined "title" property shall contain the Type URI used to identify the schema.
+In JSON Schema definitions for Redfish schema, the JSON Schema-defined "title" property shall contain the Type URI used to identify the schema.

 For example, the "title" property for the ComputerSystem schema would be:

  ` "title": "#ComputerSystem.v1_0_0.ComputerSystem"`

 #### Type identifiers in JSON

 Types used within a JSON payload shall be defined in, or referenced by, the [service metadata](#service-metadata).

 Resource types defined by this specification shall be referenced in JSON documents using the full (versioned) namespace name.